 Internet Backdraft: Opinions about the game's quality are highly varied.
 In addition, debating whether or not the Rite of Annulment was justified and the fates of any surviving mages will get heated very quickly.

 Carver, if he lives so long.
-The more terrible things happen to him, the more Jerkass he becomes.
+The more terrible things happen to him, the more of a jerk he becomes.